lebalz/docusaurus-live-brython/website/docs/index.md

 ### Slim Mode (slim)

-Sometimes a big editor is not needed.
+Sometimes an editor with a header is visually too big.
 For small code snippets, you can use the `slim` mode to reduce the size of the editor.
+This will remove the header and hides the line numbers.

 ````md
 ```py live_py slim